-I/Y We (F ull Name of Shareho lder, NIC No. /Reg.
-No.) of being a shareholder shareholders of The Kingsh ury PLC her eby appoint, 1 3 V 11 , 2.
-ABEYAKUMAR Mus and on my/ou adjournment ther IOHAN PANDITHAGE (Chairman of the Company) of Colombo, or failing him, One of the Directors of the Company as my/our proxy to attend, speak and vote as ind behalf at the Forty Ninth Annual General Meeting of the Company to be held on 22nd June 2018 and at every poll which may be taken in consequence of the aforeseof: icated hereu aid meeting nder for me/ and at any For Against 1. .
-To adopt the Anni aal Report of the Directors and the Statements of Accounts for the year ended 31st March 2018 together with the Report of the Auditors thereon.
-2. To re-elect, Mr. A. M. Pandithage who retires by rotation at the Annual General Meeting, a Director.
-3. To re-elect, Mr. N. J. De S. Deva-Aditya who retires by rotation at the Annual General Meeting, a Director.
-4. To re-elect, Mr. S. J. Wijesinghe who retires by rotation at the Annual General Meeting, a Director.
-5. of Rs.
-40,000/- made as donations for the year 2017/18 in excess of the sum approved by the shareholder.
-6. Directors to determine contributions to charities for the financial year 2018/19.
-7. To authorise Direc ctors to determine the remuneration of the Auditors, Messrs.
-Ernst & Young, Chartered Accountants, who are deemed to have been re-appointed as Auditors to determine the remuneration of the Auditors, Messrs.
-Ernst & Young, Chartered Accountants, who are deemed to have been re-appointed as Auditors to determine the remuneration of the Auditors, Messrs.
-Ernst & Young, Chartered Accountants, who are deemed to have been re-appointed as Auditors to determine the remuneration of the Auditors, Messrs.
-Ernst & Young, Chartered Accountants, who are deemed to have been re-appointed as Auditors to determine the remuneration of the Auditors, Messrs.
-Ernst & Young, Chartered Accountants, who are deemed to have been re-appointed as Auditors to determine the remuneration of the Auditors, Messrs.
-Ernst & Young, Chartered Accountants, who are deemed to have been re-appointed as Auditors to determine the remuneration of the Auditors, Messrs.
-Ernst & Young, Chartered Accountants, who are deemed to have been re-appointed as Auditors to determine the remuneration of the Auditors and ( ) The proxy may vo te as he/she thinks fit on any other resolution brought before the Meeting of which due Notice has been given.
-As s witness my/our ha nds this day of Signature of Shareholder W /itness Signature : Na ame: Ac ddress: N] IC No.: No otes:
+I/We (Full Name of Sh. areholder, NIC No./Reg.
+No.) of being a shareholder/shareholders of The Kingsbury P 1 ') of or fai ling him/f ıer, attend, speak aı MOHAN PANDITHAGE (Chairman of the Company) of Colombo, or failing him, One of the Directors of the Company nd vote as indicated hereunder for me/us and on my/our behalf at the Fiftieth Annual General Meeting of the Comparatevery poll which may be taken in consequence of the aforesaid meeting and at any adjournment thereof: For Against e Annual Report of the Directors and the Statements of Accounts for the year ended 31st March 2019 together with of the Auditors thereon 2.
+To elect, M D. J. De Crusz who has been appointed as a Director by the Board since the last Annual General Meeting.
+3. To elect, M R. J. Karunarajah as a Director with effect from 1st June 2019 as recommended by the Board.
+4. To re-elect Mr. L. N. De S. Wijeyeratne, who retires by rotation at the Annual General Meeting, a Director.
+5. To re-elect, Mr. Dhammika Perera who retires by rotation at the Annual General Meeting, a Director.
+6. To re-elect, Ms. R. N. Ponnambalam who retires by rotation at the Annual General Meeting, a Director.
+7. To authoris e the Directors to determine contributions to charities for the financial year 2019/20. e Directors to determine the remuneration of the Auditors, Messrs.
+Ernst & Young, Chartered Accountants, who are nave been re-appointed as Auditors in terms of Section 158 of the Companies Act No. 07 of 2007 for the financial year () The proxy m ay vote as he/she thinks fit on any other resolution brought before the Meeting of which due Notice has been giv zen.
+As witness my/ou ur hands this day of 2019.
+0 Signature of Shar enoider Witness Signatur e : Name : Address : NIC No •